5 things to know about Japan's Fukushima water release in the Pacific

 "The idea of deliberately discharging hazardous substances into the environment, into the ocean is repugnant," Lyman says.
 "But unfortunately, if you do look at it from the technical perspective, it's hard to argue that the impacts of this discharge would be worse than those that are occurring at nuclear power plants that are operating worldwide."

 But not everyone agrees that discharging the water is the best option.
-Ken Buesseler, a senior scientist at the Woods Hole Oceanographic Institute, thinks it would have been better to keep the contaminated water on land "where it's much easier to monitor."
+Ken Buesseler, a senior scientist at the Woods Hole Oceanographic Institution, thinks it would have been better to keep the contaminated water on land, "where it's much easier to monitor."
 Options could have included mixing it into concrete to immobilize it.

 "Nearshore in Japan could be affected in the long term because of accumulation of non-tritium forms of radioactivity," he says.
 That could ultimately hurt fisheries in the area.

-And Buesseler worries about the message sent to other nations, who may be eager to dispose of nuclear waste at sea.
+And Buesseler worries about the message sent to other nations that may be eager to dispose of nuclear waste at sea.

 How are other nations responding to Japan's decision?